Nightingale College offers the following nursing programs:

 Passing the NCLEX® is required for RN licensure.

-Registered Nurse (RN)-to-Bachelor of Science in Nursing (BSN) Bridge Program
+Registered Nurse (RN)-to-Bachelor of Science in Nursing (BSN) Program

-The RN-to-BSN Bridge Program is designed to further develop skills, reasoning, and attributes of licensed professional registered nurses (RNs).
-The RN-to-BSN Bridge Program curriculum is grounded in the American Association of Colleges of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing.
+The RN to BSN Program is designed to further develop skills, reasoning, and attributes of licensed professional registered nurses (RNs).
+The RN to BSN Program curriculum is grounded in the American Association of Colleges of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing.

 Learners engage in didactic and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
 The curriculum is specifically constructed to promote career mobility in nursing.
-Upon satisfactory completion of the prescribed RN-to-BSN Bridge Program curriculum, the learner will earn an Bachelor of Science in Nursing (BSN) degree.
+Upon satisfactory completion of the prescribed RN to BSN Program curriculum, the learner will earn an Bachelor of Science in Nursing (BSN) degree.
 Read more »